 Racetruck had other ideas and when Jake wasn’t setting the timing screens alight in the TCR Golf, he was out in their awesome Mark 2 Golf GTi 16V in the Open race and the Future Classic Series, sharing with Dave Hickton of local VW/Audi specialists DPH Services.
 The little golf sounded incredible, pushing out 200hp on Weber carbs!
-Click HERE to see Racetruck’s youtube channel for some incredible footage.
+See Racetruck’s youtube channel (insert link) for some incredible footage.

 Last year the weather played havoc with the racing, providing different conditions for every race but the team kept Jamie at the front throughout topping the timing charts in every session – no pressure then this year when the weather gods got angry and gave us everything from up to and including a typhoon!